What is 8D Problem Solving? Complete Guide For 2025

 History of 8D methodology –

-8D has its origins in the united states military and also in the automobile industry but nowadays it is extensively used in all industries like food processing, healthcare, tech manufacturing, services, etc. In 1980, Ford Motor Company developed team-oriented problem solving which then become an 8D problem solving methodology.
+8D has its origins in the united states military and also in the automobile industry but nowadays it is extensively used in all industries like food processing, healthcare, tech manufacturing, services, etc.

 Due to its effectiveness, it was accepted as a primary method of problem-solving at Ford.
 After it becomes popular at Ford and because of its effective results, 8D methodology was globally accepted as the best problem-solving method to tackle engineering problems.